zombiesbyte/p1-illustrated/README.md

 ![P1-illustrated](../master/images/reference/p1-illustrated-logo.png)

 **Please note this project is still in its early stages of developement**

+# Special Thanks
+A special thanks goes out to the help and support of the following people.
+*In alphabetical order*
+__rgn, charmander, DeltaHeavy, f32, GreenJello, myndzi, Obiwantje, Phweda, RLa, timmyb Thanks Guys!

 # Colour Swatches
 *Illustrates the available colours*